Why study English and American Studies at the University of Klagenfurt?

 Total | 180 |

-Introductory orientation period (STEOP)
+Introductory and orientation period (STEOP)

-The introductory orientation phase grants students an overview of the key elements of the degree programme and of the course of studies ahead.
-Thus, it provides a factual basis for the personal evaluation of the choice of degree programme.
-As students must successfully complete the introductory orientation phase in order to continue their studies, it is recommended that the introductory orientation phase should be scheduled during the first semester.
-The introductory orientation phase within the Bachelor's degree programme English and American studies at the AAU comprises three courses ("Introduction to Linguistics 1", "Introduction to Literary Studies 1", "British OR American Culture: History and Society") and a placement test (modular examination: "Placement Test") amounting to a total of 10 ECTS credits.
+The introductory and orientation period grants students an overview of the key elements of the degree programme and of the course of studies ahead.
+It provides a factual basis for the personal evaluation of the choice of degree programme.
+As students must successfully complete the introductory and orientation period in order to continue their studies, it is recommended that this stage should be scheduled during the first semester.

 Recommended course of study